Hexalogy/apps/README.md

-These files are used to satisfly the agreements that App Store Connect asks
+These files are used to satisfy the agreements that App Store Connect asks